MatteuGT/SimpleStock/README.md

 * Basic PHP skills

 ## What is SimpleStock?
-It is <a href="https://www.growstocks.ga" target="_blank">GrowStock's</a> proprietary plugin to make their website, it let's their developers do less code and make the most out of the function, hence the name SimpleStock.
+It is <a href="https://www.growstocks.ga" target="_blank">GrowStock's</a> proprietary PHP library to make their website, it let's their developers do less code and make the most out of the function, hence the name SimpleStock.
 It's basically a library of commands that the developers use in their website pages, now we decided to make it open source so everyone can contribute to the project!

 ## Terms of Use
 If you do want to use this library in your websites, webapps and apps, please do keep these points in mind: